-Flexibility/stretching is a topic that contains massive amounts of varying opinions, conflicting views, and contrasting research.
+Flexibility/stretching is a topic that contains large amounts of varying opinions, conflicting views, and contrasting research.
 There is still a lot of work that needs to be done to draw more concrete conclusions about the role and effects of stretching, but certainly a clearer picture is beginning to emerge of the anatomy of stretching and the limitations of many of our previous assumptions.
-New research is constantly being reviewed, adjusted, and interpreted, and due to the inherent varied and multi-faceted nature of the topic there will likely never be any kind of definitive consensus that’s fits all people in all situations.
+New research is constantly being reviewed, adjusted, and interpreted, and due to the inherent multi-faceted nature of the topic there will likely never be any kind of definitive consensus that’s fits all people in all situations.

 A good place to finish this article is with a passage that provides a neat summary of this ‘alternate’ view and challenge to the established dogma of traditional stretching, which perhaps isn’t as new and radical an idea as many believe.
 The passage is from Dr Mel Siff, one of the foremost authorities and pioneers in the field of physical training in the past 20yrs, written before his untimely death back in 2003: